Unbounded domains in hierarchically hyperbolic groups: Subgroups

 \subsection{The omnibus subgroup theorem}

 We now prove the \emph{omnibus subgroup theorem} for HHGs.
-The theorem follows from Theorem~\ref{thm:eyries} and the general result \cite[Prop.~6.68]{genevois:hyperbolicities}, which is a strengthening of \cite[Thm~5.1]{clayuyanik:simultaneous}, and which we now state.
+The theorem follows from Theorem~\ref{thm:subeyries} and \cite[Prop.~6.68]{genevois:hyperbolicities}, which is a variation on the general result \cite[Thm~5.1]{clayuyanik:simultaneous}, and which we now state.
 Recall that an isometry is said to be \emph{elliptic} if it has bounded orbits.

 \begin{prop}[{\cite[Prop.~6.68]{genevois:hyperbolicities}}] Suppose that a group $G$ is acting on (quasigeodesic) hyperbolic spaces $X_1,\dots,X_n$, with each element of $G$ acting either elliptically or loxodromically on each $X_i$.
-If for each $X_i$ there is some element of $G$ acting loxodromically on $X_i$, then there is an element of $G$ acting loxodromically on all $X_i$. \end{prop}
+If for each $X_i$ there is an element of $G$ acting loxodromically on $X_i$, then there is some element of $G$ that acts loxodromically on every $X_i$. \end{prop}

 \begin{coro}[Omnibus subgroup theorem] Let $(G,\s)$ be an HHG, and let $H<G$, with eyries $\mathcal E(H)$.
 Assume that, for each eyrie $W$, there is an element of $H$ acting loxodromically on $\C W$.
 Then there is an element $h\in H$ with $\bigset(h)=\mathcal E(H)$. \end{coro}